 As long as your account remains open and in good standing, you qualify for complimentary Priority Pass™ Select membership.
 This entitles you to up to 10 complimentary visits to more than 1,000 Priority Pass airport lounges around the world.
 Though admission fees and amenities vary by lounge, this perk is easily worth hundreds of dollars when fully exploited.

 The annual fee is $95.
 There is no foreign transaction fee.
 Cash advances both cost the greater of $5 or 3%.
-Terms and conditions apply – see rates and fees.
+Terms and conditions apply.
+For rates and fees of the Hilton Honors American Express Business Card, please visit this rates and fees page.

 The Hilton Honors Business Card has some useful shopping benefits: